data-science-for-biotech/python-course-day1/setup.md

 2. Move downloaded files to `~/course/`.
 3. Unzip the files.

-You should see two folders called `data` and `code` in the newly created `exercises` directory on your Desktop.
+You should see two folders called `data` and `code` in the newly created `exercises` directory in your directory.

 ## Launch Python interface